FAQ - Utrecht UNESCO City of Literature

-Since 2004, twenty cities have been designated as a UNESCO City of Literature.
+Since 2004, 39 cities have been designated as a UNESCO City of Literature.
 Not only do these cities have a long and imposing literary history, but today they still are buzzing with literary festivals, writers, bookstores and publishers.
 Meeting once a year, the cities form a network that develops new ways to reach readers, shares practices and expertise, provides insight into the literary experience in different parts of the world, and establishes cooperation and exchanges.

 What is UNESCO?

 UNESCO stands for United Nations Educational, Scientific and Cultural Organisation, founded in 1945 with the mission to contribute to peacebuilding, poverty reduction, sustainable development and intercultural dialogue through education, science, culture and communication.
 Every country that is member of UNESCO has its own national commission.
 The Dutch UNESCO commission was started in 1947.
 UNESCO is mostly known for its World Heritage List, on which property with an exceptional and universal nature- and/or cultural value is registered.
 The Rietveld Schröderhuis and the Medieval handwriting of the Utrecht Psalter are two Utrecht contributions to the UNESCO World Heritage programme.